No, wait…that’s some other guy.

 Radio has been among my greatest interests since my youth and it is my sincere hope that my love for it has revealed itself in the work I have exhibited here.

-At present, I have been the lead broadcaster for the Windy City ThunderBolts baseball team of the independent Frontier League since 2010.
+At present, I have been the media relations director for the Windy City ThunderBolts baseball team of the independent Frontier League since 2010 and was their lead broadcaster until 2020.
 I broadcast soccer, volleyball, basketball, baseball and softball for the University of St. Francis and other high school and college events on a freelance basis.

 I have also begun to collect a database of interviews with former Major League Baseball players, which are available on this site under the Podcast dropdown menu.